bpinzone/pro_programming/Problem_Solving_Process.md

 ---
 ### Being Clever
 * **Visualize** the Data!
 In any way that you can!
+* Make observations.
+Simple Ones.
+Do small enumeration, and bring each possibility a single step forward in consequences.
+(Observe consequences.)
 * Observe basic sample cases.
 What if I did this?
 * What is really going on here, fundamentally?
     * If you are given some entity/function, ask- What IS this, fundamentally?